FinnRules/instahouse/README.txt

-All code work done by FinnRules, textures done by FinnRUles and RobinFox
+All code work done by FinnRules, textures done by FinnRules and RobinFox

 License for all included code
 -------------------------------